 The dedication to public service exhibited by our founders has continued through the firm’s history.
 Kent County Probate Judge Richard Bryant and Circuit Judges George Boucher and Patricia Gardner were all members of the firm.
 Seven presidents of the Grand Rapids Bar Association have been firm attorneys: Loyal E. Knappen, Jacob Kleinhans, Marshall M. Uhl, Winter N. Snow, Donald G. Slawson, Gordon B. Wheeler, and Buford A. Upham.
 In addition, Stuart E. Knappen served as President of the State Bar of Michigan.
 Firm attorneys have served on boards of such organizations as the State Bar of Michigan’s Representative Assembly; the Episcopal Diocese of Western Michigan; the Grand Rapids Chamber of Commerce; the Michigan State Board of Law Examiners; the Grand Rapids YWCA; and the Grand Rapids YMCA.
 From the firm’s inception through today, many of our attorneys have held leadership positions in our respective houses of worship.

 Wheeler Upham attorneys routinely receive accolades from their peers.
-Gordon Wheeler, for example, was a fellow of the American College of Trial Lawyers, and current shareholder Gary A. Maximiuk is a member of the American Board of Trial Advocates.
+Gordon Wheeler, for example, was a fellow of the American College of Trial Lawyers.
+Gary A. Maximiuk is a member of the American Board of Trial Advocates and is recognized in Best Lawyers in America.
+Current shareholder Glenn L. Smith is also recognized in Best Lawyers in America.
 Firm attorneys have consistently earned the highest Martindale-Hubbell peer review ratings and are regularly asked to contribute to Michigan’s Institute of Continuing Legal Education publications.